 Team-based, transdisciplinary and intercultural

-Team-based projects (TMCPs) are central within this master program.
+Transdisciplinary Media Cultural Projects are the central modules of our Master´s program.
+They are obligatory, and are credited with 15 CPs.
 Knowledge is not frontally communicated, but is conveyed under the supervision of an transdisciplinary expert teaching team, specialized in the areas of media cultural discourses, curatorial and communication approaches, project development and practical realization as well as cultural management and public relations.
 Numerous lectures and workshops held by reknowned media cultural experts complement the project work.

 Each semester the students perform media cultural projects (e.g. exhibitions, workshops, educational programs) in teams of four to ten students.
 Students with different skills from their undergraduate studies work in these teams closely together to bring their knowledge, methods and experience to the project.
 They learn strategies of other media cultural forms and develop transdisciplinary skills.

 Elective courses complete the project work.
 They consist of cultural discourse and critique, curatorial, communicational and educational strategies, audience development as well as leadership methods and innovative concepts from the perspective of cultural management and economy, media cultural institutions, technology and media arts.